Radu Rosetti: Legacy

 In his obituary for Viața Românească, sociologist Mihai Ralea saluted the deceased Rosetti as a boyar turned progressive, and as such as an embodiment of generosity.
 According to Ralea, he had been Romania's answer to Philippe Égalité and William Ewart Gladstone; "in literature, Radu Rosetti has served as a Romanian Walter Scott."
 A second and final installment of Amintiri came out in 1927, with the "Moldavian tales" parodied in Viața Românească by Păstorel Teodoreanu.
+His work as a novelist was by then being brought into question.
+In 1932, Cezar Petrescu, himself a novelist, discussed Rosetti's work in that genre as once-valuable, but dated—placing him in the same category as Gheorghe Becescu-Silvan, Traian Demetrescu, and Alexandru Vlahuță.

 The historian's eldest son, from 1924 Brigadier General Rosetti, continued his scholarly work and, in 1927, joined the Romanian Academy, presiding over the Academy Library in succession to Bianu.
 Although he detested fascism, he agreed to serve as Education Minister for Ion Antonescu during 1941.
 According to Boia, Rosetti's 1914 warning about Russia was inaccurate for its day, but "terribly close to facts" when contemplated in relation to the Soviet occupation of 1944–1958.
 Victor Beldiman survived his father-in-law for two decades, dying in July 1946—he did not live to see the proclamation of a Romanian communist regime in 1948.
 Implicated in the Antonescu trial of 1946, through the doctrine of collective responsibility, Rosetti Jr appeared before the Romanian People's Tribunals.
 Defense witnesses included the Jewish scholar Barbu Lăzăreanu, who asserted that, unlike his father (and also unlike Antonescu's other ministers), the general had shunned antisemitism, and had made a point of preserving Jewish contributions to Romanian culture.
 He was still ultimately sentenced to a two-years prison term, and died while in confinement at Văcărești; he shares Radu Sr's grave at Bellu.
 Magdalena Rosetti-Beldiman lived through communist persecution, sheltering Brătianu's widow in her own apartment.
 Her brother the general had left three daughters and one son, also named Radu.
 In 1944, the latter had been manager of the electric plant in Schitu Golești; he too spent time in prison, and was placed under surveillance, for his contacts with the dissident philosopher Constantin Noica.